front-end-intermediate/session-2/readme.md

 ### Media Queries

-The grand daddy of media queries - print stylesheets:
+The birth of responsive design is in [this article](http://alistapart.com/article/responsive-web-design).
+The "grand daddy" of media queries are print stylesheets:

 ```css
 @media print {